Skip to content

 2. Tarantulas

 There are many types of spiders in the world.
 The most common is the black widow, followed by the tarantula.
-Tarantulas are large spider that lives in South America, and they can be as big as a dinner plate!
+Tarantulas are large spiders that live in South America, and they can be as big as a dinner plate!Ā

 They have hairy bodies and huge fangs.
 Tarantulas can also produce silk from their back legs to make webs for catching prey.